 “Economic strength and growth is something that we value highly, and the rural economy is one that should not be missed in that conversation.
 Farming has been very important in Perth and Kinross for many years, one of the major drivers of economic growth.

 “To ensure it’s a sustainable sector we want to support the wellbeing of the people who are working within it, especially with the way farming has changed.
-It is a lot more of a lonely workplace than it was 20 or 30 years ago.”
+It is a lot more of a lonely workplace than it was 20 or 30 years ago”

 Councillor Claire McLaren added: “The industry delivers more than food; it delivers rural employment, environmental custodianship and helps meet targets in government legislation.
 It is a major stakeholder in rural community survival, and we recognise the challenges faced by the sector – directing funding to charities delivering wellbeing support is a first for us but a crucial one for the future.